boredomwontgetus/ansible-role-cmkclient/README.md

 - Check_Mk Package name and version; required: yes

   These are used to check if the desired package is already installed.
+This is only used if you the package is not installed by a packagemanagers repository.

       cmkclient_pkgname: check-mk-agent
       cmkclient_pkgver: 1.4.0p27-1